- Who can make a new claim for Housing Benefit?

 To apply for housing benefit, you must complete an online application form.
 The form can also be used to claim council tax reduction.

 You will need to complete an application on-line by clicking on the link.
 The application is in two parts.
 The first is a calculator which can give you an idea of what you may be entitled to and the second part allows you to make a claim.

 Provide your supporting documents online or using the self-service stations in any of our Knowsley libraries until you receive your benefit decision notice.
 When you have received your benefit decision notice you can register for an online services account so that you can view your claim online and upload documents.

 If your claim is complete

-more information we will telephone or write to you to tell you what
+Sometimes we may need some more information before we can process your claim, if we do need any more information we will telephone or write to you to tell you what we need.

 If your claim is incomplete

-your benefit is wrong.
+You must tell us right away if anything changes that might mean your benefit is wrong.
 If you need to tell us about a change you can:-

 - Telephone us on 0151 443 4042